Basis of Presentation and Summary of Significant Accounting Policies

 Basic and Diluted Net Loss Per Share

-The Company recognizes revenue by applying the following steps:
+The Company recognizes revenue in accordance with that core principle by applying the following steps:

 Step 1: Identify the contract(s) with a customer.